brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 ### Pop Culture Examples of Warlocks

-- [Edward and Alphonse Elric from _Full Metal Alchemist_](https://www.youtube.com/watch?v=MzdRXA1uiNc) - Drawing power from an unfathomable and immensely powerful being is a great example of a Great Old One patron, although the powers the Elric brothers get are more remniscent of the Hexblade subclass.
+- [Edward and Alphonse Elric from _Full Metal Alchemist_](https://www.youtube.com/watch?v=MzdRXA1uiNc) - Drawing power from an unfathomable and immensely powerful being is a great example of a Great Old One patron, although the powers the Elric brothers get are more reminiscent of the Hexblade subclass.
 - [John Constantine from DC Animated Universe](https://www.youtube.com/watch?v=SiNMxbbSjEg) - Constantine is far from the most powerful magician in the DC universe, but he's able to use his powers cleverly to take on powerful foes.
 - [Raven from _Teen Titans_](https://www.youtube.com/watch?v=9lJcrW20DlM) - Raven's powers come from her demon father, and she has a bit of a spooky vibe.
 Raven would be a Fiend Warlock.
 - [Anders from _Dragon Age II_](/dnd-in-pop-culture/dragon-age/da2-anders/) - Warlocks don't have to be dark and spooky.
 Anders has entered into a relationship with a spirit of justice, which is a great fit for the Celestial Warlock.